Effective Date: September 28, 2016

 For the majority of the services it offers, Factual, Inc. is a data processor who processes data on behalf of its Customers.

 For certain other services for which Factual is a data controller and for processing of personal data derived from the Site, Factual, Inc. is the data controller of the data.

 If you have any questions or comments please contact Factual at the contact details set out at Section 11 below.
-Where Factual is a data controller, Factual’s representative in the EU is Factual EMEA Limited.

 You may ask Factual for a copy of your information, to correct it, erase it, and to transfer it to other organisations at your request.
 You also have rights to object to some processing and, where Factual has asked for your consent to process your data, to withdraw this consent.
 Factual will only send marketing to you, if you have indicated that you are happy to receive marketing information from us.
 In addition, you have rights to object to direct marketing at any time.
 Where Factual processes your data because Factual has a legitimate interest in doing so (as explained above), you also have a right to object to this.
 These rights may be limited in some situations – for example, where Factual can demonstrate that it has a legal requirement to process your data.